Milan Ganai

 Identifying Merged Tracks in Dense Environments with Machine Learning

-Patrick McCormack, Milan Ganai, Ben Nachman, and Maurice Garcia-Sciveres
+Patrick McCormack, Milan Ganai, Ben Nachman, Maurice Garcia-Sciveres

 CTD/WIT 2019 (Connecting the Dots / Workshop on Intelligent Trackers)